Skip Navigation

 Kelli Greenleaf is a Colorado Springs native.
 She completed her undergraduate and master’s degrees at the University of Colorado – Colorado Springs.
 She's been part of the APRN Fellowship program since 2016 and Program Director since 2021.
 Her approach to treating patients comes from the core values of caring and compassion.
 She strives to provide quality and compassionate care to all patients in this community that she loves.

-Kelli believes in Peak Vista’s mission and supports the Primary Care Fellowship by contributing to training new APRNs to provide exceptional health care to community members facing access barriers through clinical education and mentorship.
+Kelli believes in Peak Vista’s mission and supports the mission through the Primary Care Fellowship by contributing to training new APRNs to provide exceptional health care to community members facing access barriers through clinical education and mentorship.

 Linda Estrada